chipsalliance/firrtl-spec/spec.md

 # Circuit Components

-Circuit components are the named parts of a module corresponding to physical hardware.
+Circuit components are the named parts of a module corresponding to hardware.

 There are seven **kinds** of circuit components.
 They are: nodes, wires, registers, output ports, input ports, submodule instances, and memories.